true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 Step 2 - Register your device with IoT Hub
 ==========================================

 For your device to connect to IoT Hub it must have its own Device Identity (aka set of credentials).
-The process of obtaining these is known as Registering your Device.
+The process of obtaining these is known as *Registering your Device*.
 Currently there is no way to do this via the Azure Portal but there is a remote API available.
-Rather than write a custom application to connect & register you are going to use Device Explorer which is part of the IoT SDK.
-You can also register a device via the IoT Dashboard application or use iothub-explorer, another tool from the IoT SDK written in node.js.
+Rather than write a custom application to connect & register a new device, you are going to use Device Explorer, a tool which is part of the IoT SDK.

 1. Open the Device Explorer (*C:\Program Files (x86)\Microsoft\DeviceExplorer\DeviceExplorer.exe*) and fill the IoT Hub Connection String field with the connection string of the IoT Hub you created in previous steps and click on __Update__.
 2. ![Setting the connection string](images/deconfigure.png)